lu15gv/iOS-libraries-cheat-sheet/README.md

     ```
  ## CocoaPods

- By default, CocoPods uses dyamic frameworks, if you want to get the advantages of static libraries, change this line in your podfile:
+ By default, CocoaPods uses dyamic frameworks, if you want to get the advantages of static libraries, change this line in your podfile:

 ```ruby
 use_frameworks!